Morgan Silver Dollar obverse view Peace Silver Dollar obverse view

 Uncirculated Silver Dimes: Silver content=.0723 Troy ounces; Silver fineness=.9000; Gross weight=.080 Troy ounces (2.500 grams); Net (silver) weight=.0723 Troy ounces (2.2500 grams).

-To determine the silver (melt) value of a circulated dime, multiply .0715 times the current spot price of silver.
-Example: .0715 x $15.00 = $1.0725
+To determine the silver (melt) value of a circulated dime, multiply the current spot price of silver times .0715.
+For example: $25.00 x .0715 = $1.7875

-United States Ninety-Percent Silver Quarters
+United States 90% Silver Quarters

 This information applies to the: Barber (or Liberty Head) Quarter minted from 1892-1916; Standing Liberty Quarter minted from 1916-1930; and the Washington Quarter minted from 1932-1964.
 From 1965 to present, the Washington quarter has been minted containing .750 copper and .250 nickel.